 A more severe form of the condition is called toxic epidermal necrolysis (TEN).
 It involves more than 30% of the skin surface and extensive damage to the mucous membranes.

-If your condition was caused by a medication, you'll need to permanently avoid that drug and others closely related to it.
+If your condition was caused by a medication, you'll need to permanently avoid that drug and others like it.

 One to three days before a rash develops, you may show early signs of Stevens-Johnson syndrome, including: